The Great Commission: Suggestion or command?

 Jesus' three parables in Luke 15 are about searching and finding lost things.

-At a well in Samaria, Jesus calls his disciples to look at the ripened harvest fields.
+At a village well in Samaria, Jesus calls his disciples to look at the ripened harvest fields.
 (John 4)

 Jesus words in Jewricho at Zacchaeus' house.
 "The son of man came to seek and to save the lost."